metaplex-foundation/gumdrop/README.md

 ## ⚠️ Warning

-Any content produced by Solana, or developer resources that Solana provides, are for educational and inspiration purposes only.
-Solana does not encourage, induce or sanction the deployment of any such applications in violation of applicable laws or regulations.
+Any content produced by Metaplex, or developer resources that Metaplex provides, are for educational and inspiration purposes only.
+Metaplex does not encourage, induce or sanction the deployment of any such applications in violation of applicable laws or regulations.